Display and workflow

 all selected bands will be scaled relative to each other.

-- Use the mouse wheel to adjust the Q setting of the selected bands, making
+- Move the mouse wheel to adjust the Q setting, making

-- Hold down Shift while dragging to fine-tune the settings of the
+- Hold down Shift while dragging (or while using the mouse wheel) to fine-tune the settings of the

 - Hold down Alt while dragging to constrain to horizontal